San Salvador: Economy

-San Salvador disproportionately concentrates economic activity in the country.
+Economic activity is highly concentrated to the country's capital city, San Salvador.
 The metropolitan area accounts for 3% of the national territory but 70% of public and private investment is made there.
 The economy of San Salvador, Antiguo Cuscatlán, and Santa Tecla is a mixed one composed mainly of services, private education, banking, business headquartering, and industrial manufacturing.
 Other municipalities in the metropolitan area depend either on industry, like Soyapango and Ilopango, on public services, like Mejicanos, or on power generation, as in Nejapa and Apopa.
 The other municipalities have not developed their own economies, however, they have provided the workforce required for industry in neighboring municipalities.

 San Salvador, as well as the rest of the country, has used the U.S. dollar as its currency of exchange since 2001.
 Under the Monetary Integration Law, El Salvador adopted the U.S. dollar as a legal tender alongside the colón.
 This decision came about as an attempt to encourage foreign investors to launch new companies in El Salvador, saving them the inconvenience of conversion to other currencies.
 San Salvador's economy is mostly based on remittances, followed by service and retail sector, rather by industry or manufacturing.